project-error/projecterror.dev/docs/npwd/configuration/main.md

   - Command to open / close the phone
 - `"defaultLanguage"`
   - Initial language for the phone.
 This can be changed by the user
+- `"showId"`
+  - Show the source of the player in the notifiation bar

 ### Database